How to Share the Cost of a Fence with a Neighbor

 ⚖️ Legal Steps to Take:

-• Check local zoning laws and HOA requirements
+• Review local zoning laws and HOA rules

-• Research local laws about boundary fence responsibilities
+• Understand local rules for boundary fence responsibility

 50/50 Split (Most Common)

-Both neighbors pay equal amounts for materials, labor, and permits.
+Both neighbors pay equally for materials, labor, and permits.

 Benefit-Based Split